open-cradle/cradle/docs/generated/debugging.md

 ```
 then run the test runner in another terminal.

-A test runner will abort if it finds a running RPC server that it considers incompatible.
+A test runner will abort if it finds a running RPC server that it considers incompatible,
+reporting a "code version mismatch".
 If so, kill the server process.